 At our staff meeting today, one of the topics brought up was the issue of people texting during worship.
-No, the pastor is not one of those who encourage congregation members to text questions during the sermon.
+No, the pastor is not

 I will admit, I don't text message much.
 Granted, this is because it costs extra on my phone.
 I did text during a conference--shortly after the "worship" service--only to make a snarky comment, which I'll admit was probably remiss of me.